freeciv/freeciv-web/CONTRIBUTING.md

 ## Pull Request Guidelines

 - All changes to Freeciv-web must be done using Pull Requests on GitHub.
 Don't commit changes directly to the master or develop branch.
 - Pull requests must be approved by two other Freeciv developers.
 Minor changes can be approved by one Freeciv developer.
+If there's no objections within 72h to the pull request, it's ok to merge it.
 - Don't break the build.
 All tests run by Travis CI must pass successfully.
 - The repository github.com/freeciv/freeciv-web should be generic, not specific to one particular Freeciv-web server instance or Freeciv-web fork.
 - Try not to exceed 200 LOC +- in a single PR.
 Larger pull-requests are allowed when required.